qqrm/rust-hh-feed/docs/README.md

    - Stores the token and channel ID in the configuration.
 3. **Scheduler**
    - Runs the update process once per hour, typically via GitHub Actions.
+   - Removes workflow runs older than two weeks using the `cleanup-old-runs` job.

 ## Data Flow
 1. The scheduler initiates the task.